 Professional Earwig Control Services

 If you’ve done all you can to prevent earwigs inside or outside of your home and are still dealing with these bugs invading your space, it may be time to call a professional.
 While earwigs aren’t dangerous to humans and full-blown infestations are rare, they can still be a nuisance and wreak havoc on your plants.
-The experts at Western Exterminator of Las Vegas can help you eliminate the factors that draw earwigs to your property.
+The experts at Rentokil can help you eliminate the factors that draw earwigs to your property.
 Call our team today to learn more!

 Are Earwigs Harmful to Humans? in Las Vegas NV